qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 represented as a pointer of type `%Qubit*` and `%Result*` respectively.
-To be compliant with the Adaptive Profile specification, the program must not make use of dynamic qubit or result management, meaning qubits and results must be identified by a constant integer value that is bitcast to a pointer to match the expected type.
+To be compliant with the Adaptive Profile specification, the program must not make use of dynamic qubit or result management, meaning qubits and results must be identified by an integer value that is bitcast to a pointer to match the expected type.
 How such an integer value is interpreted and specifically how it relates to hardware resources is ultimately up to the executing backend.

+The integer value that is cast must be either a constant, or a phi node of integer type if [iterations](#bullet-7-backwards-branching) are used/supported.
+If the cast value is a phi node, it must not directly or indirectly depend on any quantum measurements.
 The integer constant that is cast must be in the interval `[0, numQubits)` for `%Qubit*` and `[0,numResults)` for `%Result*`, where `numQubits` and `numResults` are the required number of qubits and results defined by the corresponding [entry point attributes](#attributes).
 Since backends may look at the values of the `required_num_qubits` and `required_num_results` attributes to determine whether a program can be executed, it is recommended to index qubits and results consecutively so that there are no unused values within these ranges.

 ## Attributes